Scott William Cox: Attempted murder and investigation

-Detectives in Newberg recognized Cutter, but knew him as Scott William Cox, his real name.
+Detectives in Newberg recognized Cutter but knew him as Scott William Cox, his real name.
 He was charged and convicted of forgery for creating fake identification under a pseudonym.
-Around the same time, he was also charged and convicted of gun theft in Medford, Oregon in November 1991, and he served a six-month jail sentence.
-Newberg detectives opened a murder investigation into Cox in 1991 and he ultimately confessed to the murder of Rheena Ann Brunson.
+Around the same time, he was also charged and convicted of gun theft in Medford, Oregon served a six-month jail sentence.
+Newberg detectives opened a murder investigation into Cox in 1991, and he ultimately confessed to the murder of Rheena Ann Brunson.

 Cox claimed he was mad at his girlfriend and wanted to release his anger by beating a prostitute.
 After drinking whiskey and snorting cocaine, he picked up Brunson in his car and then began beating her.
 As she attempted to escape, Cox stabbed her once in the heart, left her for dead, and drove away.
 He also confessed to the murder of Victoria Rhone and to beating several other women, but denied killing anyone else.

-Prior to his murder convictions, Scott William Cox had gained the attention of detectives nationwide.
-His job as a long-haul truck driver took him to over 3000 different locations throughout the United States, Canada, and Mexico.
-He was also the prime suspect in 20 other murder cases, which to this day have remained unsolved.
-He was also briefly looked at by law enforcement as possibly being the Green River Killer, although detectives believed he may have been too young at the time to be such a prolific killer.
+Prior to his murder convictions, Cox had already gained the attention of detectives nationwide due to his job as a long-haul truck driver.
+His work took him to over 3000 different locations throughout the United States, Canada, and Mexico, making him the prime suspect in 20 other murder cases, which to this day have remained unsolved.
+He was also briefly looked at by law enforcement as possibly being the Green River Killer, although detectives believed he was probably too young at the time to be such a prolific killer.

 Trial and conviction

 On September 15, 1993, Scott William Cox pleaded no contest to two counts of murder.
 He was sentenced to two 150-month consecutive terms followed by lifetime post-prison supervision.
 In an interview with the local Fox affiliate in Portland, Oregon, a district attorney in the case against Cox explained that the case had been hurt due to police investigators improperly obtaining the confession.
 The judge had dismissed the confessions in court, and the prosecution relied solely on DNA evidence to prove the murders.

 Had these confessions not been dismissed, Cox may have been charged with aggravated murder, which could have led to life in prison or even capital punishment.
-One year after Cox's conviction, Multnomah County voters passed Ballot Measure 11 creating mandatory minimums for violent criminals, which would have led to a fifty-year sentence for Cox, with no possibility of early release, had he been convicted at that time.
+One year after Cox's conviction, Multnomah County voters passed Ballot Measure 11 creating mandatory minimums for violent criminals, which would have led to a fifty-year sentence for Cox, with no possibility of early release.